torch-core/tep-vault-standard/TEPs-Vault.md

 ## Rationale and Alternatives

-The vault interface is designed to be feature-complete yet simple, adhering to `ERC-4626` principles while adapting to TON’s characteristics.
-Key design decisions and their rationale are:
+The vault interface follows ERC-4626 design principles while adapting to the unique characteristics of the TON blockchain.
+Key decisions and their rationale are outlined below:

+### Asynchronous Notifications

-- Asynchronous Notifications: TON’s asynchronous messaging necessitated a notification mechanism (e.g., `OP_VAULT_NOTIFICATION`), enabling interacting contracts to process results or rollback, enhancing DeFi composability.
+Due to TON's asynchronous messaging model, a notification mechanism (e.g., `OP_VAULT_NOTIFICATION`) is introduced to allow interacting contracts to process results or perform rollbacks, enhancing composability in DeFi workflows.

-- Gas Query Get-Methods: Added get-methods (e.g., `previewTonDepositFee`) allow developers to estimate required TON, simplifying interactions.
-- Slippage Protection: Introduced `minShares` and `minWithdraw` to improve user experience by mitigating slippage losses.
+### Gas Estimation via Get-Methods

+Get-methods such as `previewTonDepositFee` help developers estimate the required TON for operations, simplifying integration and improving UX.

+### Slippage Protection

+`minShares` and `minWithdraw` parameters are introduced to protect users from slippage, ensuring predictable outcomes for deposits and withdrawals.

+### Off-Chain Data with OptionalParams

-- `OptionalParams` for Off-Chain Data: TON contracts cannot directly fetch prices from other contracts, so `OptionalParams` enables off-chain price data transmission for deposit/withdrawal operations.
+Since TON contracts cannot fetch prices on-chain, `OptionalParams` enables passing off-chain data (e.g., price info) during deposit or withdrawal.

+### Multi-Asset Support

-- Multi-Asset Support: Unlike `ERC-4626`’s single-asset focus, `TEP-4626` allows multiple assets via `OptionalParams` and dictionary-based storage, enhancing flexibility.
+Unlike ERC-4626's single-asset model, TEP-4626 supports multiple assets using dictionary-based storage and `OptionalParams`, increasing vault flexibility.

+### Provide/Take Quote Mechanism

-- Provide/Take Quote Mechanism: Enables on-chain asset-to-share conversion rate queries with timestamps to filter stale prices, and `forwardPayload` for implementation flexibility.
+TEP-4626 includes a mechanism for querying asset-to-share conversion rates with timestamps to prevent stale quotes. `forwardPayload` allows additional customization of behavior.

+### Omission of `mint` / `redeem`

-- Omission of mint/redeem: TON wallets support plugging for third-party transfers, but this isn’t common user behavior.
-Thus, mint and redeem (from `ERC-4626`) are omitted, requiring users to transfer assets to the vault first.
+While TON wallets support third-party transfers (wallet plugging), this behavior is uncommon.
+Therefore, `mint` and `redeem` are omitted, and users must transfer assets to the vault directly.

+### Asset-Based Limits (Not User-Based)

-- Asset-Based `maxDeposit`/`maxWithdraw`: Tracking per-user assets in TON is inefficient (e.g., using dictionaries or sub-contracts is not recommended).
-Thus, `maxDeposit` and `maxWithdraw` are asset-based, not user-based, ignoring private transfers.
+Due to inefficiencies with per-user tracking on TON (e.g., dictionary lookups or sub-contracts), `maxDeposit` and `maxWithdraw` limits are defined per asset, not per user.
+Private transfers are ignored.

-- convertTo vs. preview Functions: `convertToShares` and `convertToAssets` provide rough estimates excluding fees/slippage, suitable for frontend displays. `previewDeposit` and `previewWithdraw` include fees/slippage for precise outcomes, ignoring limits for composability.
-This aligns with `ERC-4626`, with TON adaptations (e.g., `OptionalParams` for price volatility).
-- Donation Attack Mitigation: Unlike `ERC-4626`’s vulnerability to donation attacks, `TEP-4626` requires valid payloads for deposit/withdrawal to affect `totalSupply`/`totalAssets`, rendering direct transfers ineffective.
+### `convertTo` vs. `preview`

+* `convertToShares` / `convertToAssets`: Provide rough estimates excluding fees and slippage—ideal for display purposes.
+* `previewDeposit` / `previewWithdraw`: Include slippage and fees—ideal for precise UI confirmations.
+  Both align with ERC-4626 while incorporating TON-specific enhancements like `OptionalParams`.

+### Donation Attack Mitigation

+To avoid ERC-4626-style donation attacks, TEP-4626 requires a valid payload to affect `totalSupply` or `totalAssets`.
+Direct token transfers without intent are ignored and do not affect vault state.

 ## Prior Art